-We understand it might seem daunting to have to complete an online tender process so we try to make the process as straightforward and easy to complete as possible, making the requirements of the tender proportionate to the risk and value of the tender.
+We understand it might seem daunting to have to participate in an competitive tender process.
+We try to make the process as straightforward and easy to complete as possible, making the requirements of the tender proportionate to the risk and value of the tender.

 We may carry out market engagements to understand the supplier market and the best way they can deliver the goods and services for us before we develop a specification for the service or product that we are tendering for.

-We advertise all our opportunities on the Kent Business Portal opportunities page as well as the OJEU (official Journal of the European Union) website if the value is above OJEU thresholds (£172,524 for services and goods, £4,322,012 for works).
-All adverts contain a summary of the opportunity as well as the key dates and contract period.
+We advertise all our opportunities on the Kent Business Portal, where all adverts contain a summary of the opportunity as well as the key dates and contract period.

-Once registered, you can express an interest in any opportunity advertised.
+Once registered as a supplier on the portal, you can express an interest in any opportunity advertised.

-The portal contains opportunities from various other local authorities based in Kent as well as Kent University and Kent Fire and Rescue.
+The portal contains opportunities from various other local authorities based in Kent as well as Kent Fire and Rescue.

 This is a set of questions used to gather information about your business, and must be completed within a set timescale.
-It can be used to shortlist companies for the Invitation to Tender (ITT) stage.
+It can be used to shortlist companies before inviting them to tender.

-You can complete the on-line questionnaire, download relevant documents and upload your own documents (where requested) via the Kent Business Portal.
+You can complete the selection questionnaire (SQ), download relevant documents and upload your own documents (where requested) via the Kent Business Portal.

-PQQs are evaluated using criteria that is laid out prior to submission.
-You are notified of our decision via the portal.
+SQs are evaluated using criteria that is laid out prior to submission.
+You are notified of our decision via Kent Business Portal.

 Invitation to tender (ITT)